biosafetylvl5/gwynu/src/meta/keywords.njk.md

 The following definitions may help:

 #### Website
 A collection of markup documents, multimedia documents and links therin.
-This particular Website contains content made by Gwyn Uttmark, this includes *all* code, written content, multimedia content etc. Resources that are from elsewhere are explicitly marked as so (this includes all the code - no jQuery or other third party software is used).
+This particular Website contains content made by Gwyn Uttmark.
+Resources from elsewhere are explicitly marked as so.

-This website is hosted ethically by [Acorn Host](https://www.acornhost.com/) with servers completely powered by green energy.
+This website is hosted ethically by [Acorn Host](https://www.acornhost.com/) with servers completely powered by green energy and is built using [Metalsmith](https://metalsmith.io).